-AAUW Pennsylvania Public Policy Priorities 2016-2018
+AAUW Pennsylvania Public Policy Priorities 2020-2022

 AAUW-PA’s public policy goals are to educate citizens about the impact of public policies on women and girls and to advocate for policies that will advance equity for women and girls.
 In Pennsylvania, AAUW actively endorses the national AAUW Public Policy Program.
 AAUW-Pennsylvania supports good governance, an informed citizenry, and community dialogue on critical issues.
 Biennial priorities are intended to complement national priorities and to be a focus for active educational and advocacy efforts by members in the state.

-- Pay equity and fairness in compensation
+- Pay equity and fairness in compensation and benefits

-- Raising the minimum wage and tipped minimum wage to an amount that would provide a meaningful boost to family incomes in Pennsylvania and help grow the state’s economy.
+- Raising the minimum wage and tipped minimum wage to an amount that would provide a meaningful boost to family incomes in Pennsylvania and help grow the state’s economy

 - Vigorous enforcement of employment anti-discrimination statutes

-- Creating family-friendly workplace environments including flexible workplace policies, paid leave for personal and family illness, and quality child-care facilities available to all parents regardless of their circumstances
+- Creating family-friendly workplace environments, including flexible workplace policies, paid leave for personal and family illness, and quality child-care facilities available to all parents regardless of their circumstances

 - Improving retirement security